An extract from “NISBET AND TRAFALGAR”

 Kirkby returned clanking with one of the stinking deck lanterns.
 He laid out the bread and a dish of tea, and next to them a saucer of currant jelly.
 ‘Made by the Purser’s sister, Captain, from her own little Lancashire garden.’

 ‘Thankee, Kikby.
 Now back to your pit.’
-But Kirkby loitered, long as a coffin, wringing his hands, a measure of the crew’s deep unease.
+But Kirkby loitered in the doorway wringing his hands, a measure of the crew’s deep unease.
 ‘Go, save us.’

 Kirkby hurried out, revealing a glimpse of the Marine sentinel fastening the last of his buttons, and Nisbet called, ‘I’ll see Mr Foster after breakfast for news of our muster-roll.’